olliechick/sockets/README.md

 Note that if rec.txt (or whatever file you have specified for receiver) exists, then the program will close.

+Also note that Windows isn't great at closing sockets, so to re-run the program, either change the socket numbers or restart your computer.

 ## Checking validity

 To check that the two files are the same, run ``diff`` on the two files: e.g. ``diff data.txt rec.txt``.